SethHWeidman/local-gpt/README.md

 ## Setup

-1. Install Python and React.
-Python 3.12 and React 18 work; previous Python and React versions may work as well.
+1. Install Python and Node.js.
+Python 3.12 and Node.js 14+ work; previous versions may
+   work as well.
 2. Install PostGRES and start it.
 The following two commands should work assuming you have Homebrew installed:
     1. `brew install postgresql`